-Dem Homeland Security Chair: Details of Trump Assassination Attempt ‘Very Troubling’
+Dem Homeland Security chair: Details of Trump assassination attempt ‘very troubling’

 Senator Peters conceded that inflammatory rhetoric could be dangerous.
 But he pointed the finger back at Mr. Trump, warning that the former president’s recent accusations, with no evidence, that Haitian immigrants in Springfield, Ohio, were stealing neighbors’ pets and eating them had led to threats of violence in that town.

-“I’d just say, be careful in the words that you use to express your view, because words have power.
+“I’d just say, Be careful in the words that you use to express your view, because words have power.
 We certainly saw words have power with Donald Trump talking about eating cats and dogs.
 The amount of violence that was threatened in Ohio, in that small little town, that they were forced to close schools and hunker down.
 That shows you that the words that you use and the stories you tell can be really powerful, and people need to be very careful about that,” he said.